VO1D-H3ART/SRS-viewer/README.md

 Step 4: Edit this .HTML file with the IP in the server and you are good to go.

-(Optional) Step 5: Download [TailScale](https://tailscale.com/download/windows) for Windows (or other OS) if you have multiple subnets
+(Optional) Step 5: Download [TailScale](https://tailscale.com/download/windows) for Windows (or other OS) if you have multiple subnets/LANs

 ## Tips